carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ~~~
 {: .source}

 Is it worth doing the OR's?
 For sure.
-Twitter is case sensitive, and we really
-are string searching, so the hashtag counts.
+Twitter is NOT case sensitive.

 ~~~
 !twarc2 counts --granularity "day" --text "(#UCSBLibrary OR UCSBLibrary)"`